 Other rare side effects are possible.

 ZILRETTA is most commonly administered by an orthopedic surgeon or rheumatologist.
+Find a doctor in your area who can give your knee the Z.

 Don’t wait longer than you should.
 Listen to your body.
-Schedule an appointment with your healthcare provider to discuss your options.
+Schedule an appointment with your doctor to discuss your options.
 They may have busy schedules, and it could take time to get an appointment—better to call sooner rather than later so that you can get help when you need it.

 Treatment for osteoarthritis knee pain is not only for special occasions or upcoming events.
 Its purpose is to provide pain relief.
 Don’t wait to ask for help—the time to treat your pain is when it hurts!